wazo-platform/wazo-maintenance-mode/README.md

 2 Wazo stacks configured in HA mode
 1 server with Kamailio installed

-The kamailio server should have to hostnames pointing to it's IP address.
+The kamailio server should have two hostnames pointing to it's IP address.

 The Kamailio server named "proxy" from now on should be able to ssh to both Wazo stacks without entering a password